-This valuable resource library available to anyone working to promote health in Stockton and is located in Redhill Children’s Centre, Redhill Road, Roseworth TS19 9BX
+This valuable resource library available to anyone working to promote Health and Wellbeing in Stockton and is located in Redhill Family Hub, Redhill Road, Roseworth TS19 9BX

-For your convenience you may also collect items / return items at selected Branch Libraries in Stockton.
+NEW OPENING HOURS: the library is now open Monday - Friday 9.00 - 15.00 (closed for lunch 12.30 to 13.30 daily).
+Please note: in addition you may collect pre-ordered items and return items via Roseworth Library daily until 16.30 (16.00 on Fridays).
+For your convenience you may also collect and return items at selected Branch Libraries in Stockton.
 Please contact the Library on 01642 526933 if you would like to select this option.

 For further information please contact: Donna Hetherington on 01642 526933 or Email firstname.lastname@example.org